FromAriel/SafeEdit/README.md

 BODY

 > PowerShell tip: wrap markers/start/end strings in single quotes (e.g., `'// BEGIN GENERATED'`) so embedded double quotes or parentheses aren't eaten by the shell.
+> Block tip: if the replacement body still contains your start/end markers (e.g., identical headings), SafeEdit now aborts to prevent duplicate inserts.
+Adjust the sentinel (heading + next heading) or pass `--allow-marker-overlap` only when you truly need the markers to remain in the body.

 # Rename identifiers across the project, preserving case
 safeedit rename --target app --from VERSION --to APP_VERSION --word-boundary --case-aware --apply